FourierFlows/FourierFlows.jl/docs/src/output.md

 close(file)
 ```

-We can now time-step the problem forward and every now and then write the output files
+We can now time-step the problem forward and save the output files on disk every so often.
-on disk.

 ```@example 4
 for _ in 1:40